 Consumer direction of health care services is a relatively new concept that is gaining in popularity since it is preferred by families and state officials, albeit for different reasons.
 Families because it allows their loved ones to age in a familiar environment and officials because it is less costly to the state.
-One may hear this program referred to as Cash and Counseling although that is not entirely accurate.
+One may hear this program referred to as WV Cash and Counseling although that name is not entirely accurate.

 ADW considers the applicant's age and level of impairment as related factors as well as their financial income and assets.

 Age and Impairment - applicants 18 - 64 years must be disabled as determined by the Social Security Administration.
 Applicants 65 and older are medically reviewed and if they are found to be in need of nursing home level care, they qualify medically for the waiver.

 Income and Assets - applicants for the Aged and Disabled Waiver must meet the financial requirements for West Virginia institutional (nursing home) Medicaid.
 The income limit is 300% of the FPL.
-In 2013, this means the applicant's monthly income cannot exceed $2,130.
+In 2014, this means the applicant's monthly income cannot exceed $2,163.
 The Medicaid Asset (Countable Resource) limit is $2,000.
 Countable resources do not include the home, car or some other personal effects such as wedding rings.